Certifying rings of integers in number fields

 To evaluate discriminants, we use the \lstinline|Polynomial.ofList| definition of Section~\ref{sec:asLists}.
 Expressions such as \lstinline|resultant (ofList [5, 4, 3, 2, 1]) (ofList [4, 6, 6, 4])| are computable, although we run into a subsequent error: the implementation of determinants in \mathlib is not optimized for computation and therefore causes a stack overflow.
-However, we were still able to compute the discriminant of degree $3$ polynomials such as $f = X^3 - 30X - 80$ and, after formally verifying an integral basis for the ring of integers of $K = \QQ[X]/\langle f \rangle$, proved that
+However, we were still able to compute the discriminant of degree $3$ polynomials such as $f = X^3 - 30X - 80$ and, after formally verifying an integral basis for the ring of integers of $K = \QQ[X]/\langle f \rangle$, proved

-\section{Formally verifiying LMFDB entries}
+\section{Formally Verifiying LMFDB Entries}

 A popular publicly available online database containing number theoretic data is the \emph{L-functions and modular forms database} (LMFDB)~\cite{lmfdb}.
-It gathers data from various sources, relying on several programming languages and CASs.
-Much of the data is currently beyond formally verifiable, but our work makes it possible to formally verify some nontrivial entries for \emph{number fields} of arbitrary degree.
+It gathers data from various sources, relying on several programming languages and CASes.
+Much of the data is currently beyond the reach of formalization, but our work makes it possible to formally verify some nontrivial entries for \emph{number fields} of arbitrary degree.
 In particular, we focus on checking the \emph{integral basis} for a choice of number fields up to degree $8$.
-To a lesser extent, we also compute the corresponding \emph{discrimiminant}, but only up to degree $3$, as our computational methods are currently still under development.
-The aim at this point is not to formally verify integral bases and discriminants for a large fraction of the LMFDB, but to show the feasibility, and current computational limits, of the approach.
+To a lesser extent, we also compute the corresponding \emph{discriminant}, but only up to degree $3$, as our computational methods are currently still under development.
+At this point the aim is not to formally verify integral bases and discriminants for a large fraction of the LMFDB, but to show the feasibility, and current computational limits, of the approach.